andreeeeaaaaas/my-digital-space/_pages/projects/making accessibility conformance easier.md

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="100%" height="480px" src="https://embed.figma.com/design/ZSfd75NTUkxRmNaF1mswSF/Andreas-Thoma-(Copy)?node-id=17-17&embed-host=share" allowfullscreen></iframe>

+## Impact

 Prior to the this solution, it took product managers around 1 hour of manual effort to complete the process for a single product.
 It would have also taken "over 2 weeks" in effort from the Head of Accessibility to collate data from all products.

 This solution skimmed this down to **1 minute of manual effort per product** with a fully automated script to collate and visualise the data.

-In terms of outcomes, the tool brought visibility to Service NSW product's accessibility in a way that hadn't existed before.
+The tool brought visibility to Service NSW product's accessibility in a way that hadn't existed before.
 Additionally, it saved valuable manual effort and pushed accessibility further into the product development lifecycle.

 Being the first time Service NSW had implemented accessibility reporting at this scale, I felt lucky to be able to contribute where I did.